tact/public/FAQ.md

 **My Tact installation is completely hosed.
 Something is very wrong with it and it doesn’t behave correctly.
 How do I get back into a good state?**

-On iOS, just delete the app, and reinstall it from TestFlight.
+On iOS, just delete the app, and reinstall it from TestFlight or App Store.

 On macOS: